heathersherry/Knowledge-Graph-Tutorials-and-Papers/README.md

 ## Preliminaries: What is a Knowledge Graph?
 A knowledge graph, also known as a semantic network, represents a network of real-world entities—i.e. objects, events, situations, or concepts—and illustrates the relationship between them.
 This information is usually stored in a graph database and visualized as a graph structure, prompting the term knowledge “graph.” [[Source (IBM)](https://www.ibm.com/think/topics/knowledge-graph)]

+We classify the common knowledge graph concepts you may come across as follows.
+* Traditional knowledge graph curated or crowsourced by human.
+  * There are general KGs such as Wikidata, Wikipedia, Yago, Freebase.
+  * There are also domain-specific KGs such as PrimeKG (Medical KG), and FinKario (Financial KG).
+* Heterogenous information network (HIN) built on relational data, such as social network, financial network and product perchase network.
+It is also capable to store these data in relational table while relations are usually represented by the foreign keys between tables.
+* Agent Memory Graph.

 ## Papers and Materials from All Areas
 > * Note 1: The papers from the database/data science communities are marked with 🌟.
 > * Note 2: From Nov 2023, I started to add papers related to LLM in each session, marked with 🔥.